 Part of the efabless platform is to host challenges and award prizes for winning circuit designs, as well as provide a marketplace for creating, buying, and selling integrated circuit intellectual property.

-efabless is launching their first challenge November 29, 2016.
+efabless launched their first challenge on November 29, 2016.
 This challenge is now closed for new entrants, but more challenges will be forthcoming.
 Go to the company website for more information.

 When the first challenge went into its second stage, in Februrary 2017, the efabless platform was updated with Magic for layout and extraction, and Netgen for LVS.
 Magic got an overhaul of the PDK API, while netgen got an overhaul to handle passive device networks in serial and parallel combinations, and got a new GUI interface on the efabless platform.

 Qflow and qrouter will be featured (sometime this year) as part of "cloudv", the digital synthesis and verification system on the efabless platform (public release due in April 2017).
 "Cloudv" is a cloud-based UI wrapper around yosys synthesis, and integrates with the rest of the efabless platform.

 See my interview on EEWeb for a pretty concise summary of what Open Circuit Design and EDA tool open source development mean to me.

 The OpenCircuitDesign domain is owned by me (Tim Edwards) and registered through DynDNS.org.
 Initially, I ran it off of a computer in my basement in Maryland and tracked the Comcast dynamic IP address using the DynDNS service.
 After that, for some years the OpenCircuitDesign computer sat in the network closet at MultiGiG in Scotts Valley, California, where it had a fixed IP address.
 Since 2012, it is back in my basement in Maryland.
 The OpenCircuitDesign host computer is a Fedora Core system.
 The underlying network service is now Verizon FiOS.